 The best AI project for a small business is usually the one that removes friction from a workflow you already understand.

 If you cannot explain in one sentence what the tool is supposed to improve, the workflow probably needs more definition before you implement it.
+This is the single biggest reason small business AI projects fail - and it is also the easiest part to fix with an outside perspective.

 How to start with more clarity